TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - commit_sha: The cryptographic hash that uniquely identifies the commit.

 ### Addressability (Sender)
-Commit creation does not correspond to a distinct, user-visible URL at creation time.
-Instead, commits are side effect of sender interactions with file-editing interfaces.
 1. Edit existing file
   - Web URL: https://github.com/{owner}/{repo}/edit/{branch}/{path}
-      - Sender must click "Commit changes..." to save their edits.
 2. Create new file
   - Web URL: https://github.com/{owner}/{repo}/new/{branch}/{path}
-      - {path} should not include the new file name; the sender must enter the file's contents and subsequently click "Commit changes..." to save their edits.
-Submitting changes from these pages triggers an internal form submission that creates a new commit and assigns a commit_sha.

 ### Addressability (Receiver)
 1. Access specified commits